Skip to main content

 heartbeatExtend the lease and report optional progress

 Activity heartbeat responses include can_continue and cancel_requested fields, allowing long-running activities to respond to cancellation requests.
+When a run-level cancel or terminate command stops a leased activity, heartbeat, complete, and fail responses also include run_closed_reason and run_closed_at.

 Payload Codecs